borea17/efficient_rl/README.md

 #### Paper Results (p.7)

 The paper results align with the reimplementation results.
+These results show that DOOR<sub><font size="4">max</font></sub>  not only outperforms Factored R<sub><font size="4">max</font></sub> in terms of sample-efficiency, but also scales much better to larger problems.
+Note that the number of states increases by a factor of more than 14 times.

 The results were obtained on a cluster from which I do not know the CPU specifics (this is not too important since the focus lies on the comparison).
 Note that Diuk et al. also used a more powerful machine for the paper result: the average step times are notably smaller compared to the dissertation results.